aporeto-inc/gaia/doc/documentation.md

 ##### `organizationMetadata` `[]string`

 List of tags that describe this namespace.
-All organization tags are automatically passed to policeable objects (eg. processing units, external networks, enforcers) during their creation.
+All organization tags are automatically passed to policeable objects (e.g. processing units, external networks, enforcers) during their creation.

 ##### `protected` `boolean`